 - Blood test – It is done to keep infection and other antibodies in check.

-- Visual field test – It is to evaluate the peripheral vision of the eye, which reduces due to the existence of optic neuritis.
+- Visual field test – This is to evaluate the peripheral vision of the eye, which is reduced due to the existence of optic neuritis.

 - Visual evoked response – This test is performed to know the speed of electrical signals to a person’s brain.
 The speed gets slower as a result of optic nerve damage.